Karatakos/graph-to-grid/README.md

 Please open an issue and reference it in a Pull Request.

 Ensure there is a corresponding unit test and that the test render it updated and runs (where applicable).
-Monogame SDK is in use to render a layout.
+Using Monogame SDK to render a test layout.

 ### Package Deployment

-A GH workflow will deploy a new NUGET package to GH Packages upon PR merge to main.
+A GH workflow will deploy a new nuget package upon PR merge to main.
+Publish has been set to ignore if the version matches an existing packge.
+Version can be updated via ```Dungen.csproj```.